gfteix/notes/Notes/VOGEL IM KÄFIG.md

-Everything living will die on day, whether we'are ready to dye or not the day'll come certainly
+Everything living will die on day, whether we'are ready to die or not the day'll come certainly

 https://youtu.be/i9SwzEhfBLc